dilanalpergin/dilanalpergin.github.io/_pages/markdown.md

 ---
 ## Fun Fact
 ## A Twin Brother!
 I have a twin brother who is not in academia but has more [publications](https://pubmed.ncbi.nlm.nih.gov/?term=Alpergin+baran) than me.
 He is a brain surgeon in Turkey.
-Here is a picture of him that also doesn't look like me.
+Here is a picture(barok.jpeg) of him that also doesn't look like me.

 ## Travelled to 17 Countries!